 You have spent much of your life, learning to get the approval of others and so little time learning how not to need it.

-As a practicing Stoic, we must learn this vital life skill.
+As practicing Stoics, we must learn this vital life skill.

 The solution to approval addiction is to develop self-trust and learn to become your own witness.

 In other words, learn to view your own opinion about life just as highly as anyone else's.